degeneratehyperbola/NEPS/README.md

 ## NEPS level of performance
 This cheat is optimized as far as I was able to keep it clean.
-As a proud owner of a 2013 thinkpad, I think I did a good job at making CS:GO experience with NEPS better than other options oon low-end.
+As a proud owner of a 2013 thinkpad, I think I did a good job at making CS:GO experience with NEPS better than other options on low-end.

 ## NEPS features
 - Aimbot: aim assistance